tkareine/jekyll-minibundle/README.md

 And then specify the command for launching bundling in `$JEKYLL_MINIBUNDLE_CMD_CSS` environment variable.

-## Jekyll static file restriction

-The plugin disallows using asset source files already known to Jekyll as static files.
-This is because the plugin operates by adding asset files as special static files to Jekyll, allowing the plugin work nicely with Jekyll's watch (auto-regeneration) mode.
+## Recommended directory layout

+It's recommended that you exclude the files you use as asset sources from Jekyll itself.
+Otherwise, you end up with duplicate files in the output directory.

-For example, the following snippet causes the plugin to throw an exception if `assets/src.css` is not excluded from Jekyll:
+For example, in the following snippet we're using `assets/src.css` as asset source to `ministamp` tag:

 ``` html
 <link href="{% ministamp assets/src.css assets/dest.css %}" rel="stylesheet" media="screen, projection">
 ```

-If the restriction would not exist, there would be both `src.css` and `dest-<md5-hash>.css` files in `_site/assets/` output directory, which you probably wouldn't want to happen.
+By default, Jekyll includes this file to the output directory.
+As a result, there will be both `src.css` and `dest-<md5>.css` files in `_site/assets/` output directory, which you probably do not want to happen.

-By default, Jekyll excludes directories beginning with underscore character (`_`), so you might use the following directory layout for
+In order to avoid this, exclude the asset source file from Jekyll.
+Because Jekyll excludes directories beginning with underscore character (`_`), consider the following directory layout for assets:
-assets:

 * `_assets/` for JS and CSS assets handled by the plugin that are in version control